pnnl/ruleset-checking-tool/docs/section19/Rule 19-1.md

 **Schema Version:** 0.0.21
 **Mandatory Rule:** True
 **Rule ID:** 19-1
-**Rule Description:** HVAC system coil capacities for the baseline building design shall be based on sizing runs for each orientation and shall be oversized by 15% for cooling and 25% for heating.
+**Rule Description:** HVAC system coil capacities for the baseline building design shall be oversized by 15% for cooling and 25% for heating..
-**Rule Assertion:** Options are Pass/Fail/Undetermined
+**Rule Assertion:** Options are Pass/Fail/IN_APPLICABLE
 **Appendix G Section:** Section G3.1.2.2
 **90.1 Section Reference:** None